Land of Lost Content (museum)

-The Land of Lost Content is a museum in Craven Arms, Shropshire, that collects everyday objects such as toys, magazines and packaging.
+The Land of Lost Content was a museum in Craven Arms, Shropshire, that collected everyday objects such as toys, magazines and packaging.

-The museum's name is taken from Poem XL in A. E. Housman's collection A Shropshire Lad.
+The museum's name was taken from Poem XL in A. E. Housman's collection A Shropshire Lad.

 History

 The museum was founded by Stella Mitchell, who had begun collecting everyday objects while studying art in Birmingham in the 1970s.
 She opened her first museum in 1991 with her husband Dave in West Sussex, before moving to Craven Arms in 2003.
-The current premises is the town's former market hall, constructed in 1888, which the couple bought for £165,000.
-It contains 37 separate displays spread out over four floors.
+Its final premises occupied the town's former market hall, constructed in 1888, which the couple bought for £165,000.
+It contained 37 separate displays spread out over four floors.

 In 2018, the museum was threatened with closure because it did not meet modern safety standards.
 The owners retrofitted the premises with additional fire doors and extinguishers.

+In 2023, the premises closed following legal problems over co-ownership with Wayne Hemingway.
+Two years later, the property was put up for sale.

 Collections

-Objects in the museum include a variety of Chad Valley toys, bluebirds taken from the gates of the Blue Bird Toffee factory, tickets from the first National Lottery in 1994 and a Sinclair C5.
+Objects in the museum included a variety of Chad Valley toys, bluebirds taken from the gates of the Blue Bird Toffee factory, tickets from the first National Lottery in 1994 and a Sinclair C5.

-The museum is run without any funding or sponsorship and has relied on word of mouth to build a reputation for its collections and displays.
+The museum was run without any funding or sponsorship and relied on word of mouth to build a reputation for its collections and displays.
 All of the museum's objects were popular and in everyday use at some point since the late Victorian era.
 Though many items were mass-produced with no perceived value when collected by the museum, they have since acquired significance as they are attached to visitors' personal memories and a view to how people used to live.